gengwei479/NoiseDistributionDecomposition/README.md

 When other comparison algorithms are needed, you may use `--algorithm`.

-DM can be instroduced into our methods when set `--DM_enable=True`, which is `False` by default.
+DM can be introduced into our methods when set `--DM_enable=True`, which is `False` by default.

 You can change the type of noises in different scenarios with `--configuration`.

-For more details, please run ` python Trainng_SemanticRL.py --help`.
+For more details, please run ` python model_runner.py --help`.

 After the model training is completed, you can use `line_graphs_00` and `line_graphs_01` in `visual_result.py` to reproducing visual results.

 Your trained model may behave a little different from ours, but they should be similar.

+#### Thanks

+This repository is based on [Multi-agent Particle world Environments](https://github.com/openai/multiagent-particle-envs.git) and [StarCraft Multi-Agent Challenge](https://github.com/oxwhirl/smac.git).